 ‘Influencer driven marketing’ is a remarkable concept, but establishing contact with the ‘influencer’ still remains the biggest bottleneck in the process.
 You might have an excellent idea to pitch, but they might not even open your cold email!

 Not getting a reply to a cold email, especially when you’ve tried every trick in the book, can be pretty disheartening.
 Influencers are inundated with emails, most of which are ignored.
 That’s because most of them lack context.
 Writing a cold email is an art, and the popular approach of first praising them and then asking your favor might no longer flatter them into a response.
+Following some outreach best practices is a good place to start.

 Influencer Sujan Patel says: